-As electric vehicle (EV) adoption rates rise so does the demand for home charging units.
-EV drivers realize the Level 1 chargers that come with their cars are not practical and can add stress to their daily commute.
-Level 1 chargers are too slow to be sufficient.
-On the other hand, planning around public Level 2 chargers can also add stress to an electric vehicle driver’s day.
-The best way for an EV owner to charge their electric car is through a home Level 2 charging station.
-With a home charger, they can charge their car in the safety and comfort of their own homes.
+The most optimal solution for EV owners is to invest in a home Level 2 charging station.
+By having a charging station at home, they can conveniently and efficiently charge their electric cars in the safety and comfort of their own homes.
+This not only eliminates the stress of finding charging stations but also offers peace of mind.
 Two of the most popular are the Juicebox 40 and the Chargepoint Home Flex.
 They both have great reputations and the devices are extremely popular among EV drivers.
-In this Juicebox vs. Chargepoint article, we take a look at the two home EV chargers and tell you which one comes out on top.
+In this Juicebox vs Chargepoint article, we take a look at the two home EV chargers and tell you which one comes out on top.

 Let’s take a look at the aesthetics first before we get into the software of the charging stations.

 The Juicebox 40 EV charger is manufactured by Enel X. According to Enel X, it is the best-selling home smart charging station.
 The Juicebox 40 has a sleek design and is white with a black cable.
 It features a rounded rectangular box with a cable rack underneath.
 It comes with a quick-release mounting bracket and a long 25-foot cable.
 The screen has LED lights that show power, connectivity, and charging status.
 It comes in a hardwired or plug-in version.
 A hardwired electric car charger is attached to the wall and is permanent, while a plug-in is portable and can be changed if you decided to upgrade or move.
 The Juicebox comes with a weatherproof polycarbonate casing which is especially useful if you plan to install your home Level 2 charger outdoors.
-As of this publication, the going price for the Juicebox 40 was $649.00.
+As of this publication, the going price for the Juicebox 40 was $599.00.

-The Chargepoint Home Flex EV charger costs about the same and as of this publication was listed at $699.00.
+The Chargepoint Home Flex EV charger costs about the same and as of this publication was listed at $649.00.
 The Home Flex is a gray- and silver-colored charger with a black cable.
 The cable rack is integrated into the design of the main unit and loops around the top of the charger.
 It has a green LED indicator light around the charger holder, which changes color to show charge status updates.
 The cable is foot shorter than the Juicebox at 23 feet.
 It does not come with a polycarbonate casing like the Juicebox 40 but is weatherproof and rated NEMA 3R for outdoor use.
 It also comes in a hardwired or plug-in version.

 Both the Juicebox 40 and Chargepoint Home Flex can power all electric vehicles on the market, including Teslas (with an adaptor that comes with all Tesla purchases).
 They both can have Amazon Alexa integration, but the Juicebox 40 also works with Google Assistant.
-They both come with smart features and are ENERGY STAR certified.
+They both come with smart features and are ENERGY STAR verified.

 The Enel X Juicebox comes with a lock to secure the cable, while the Chargepoint does not.